 How High is the Columbia Icefield Skywalk?

-The Columbia Icefield Skywalk’s glass-floor platform sits at altitude of approximately 280 meters (918 feet) above the valley floor.
-The Discovery Vista, a glass-floored platform, juts out 35 meters (115 feet) from the edge of the cliff face.
+The Columbia Icefield Skywalk’s glass-floor platform is approximately 280 meters (918 feet) above the valley floor.
+The Discovery Vista, also a glass-floored platform, juts out 35 meters (115 feet) from the edge of the cliff face.

 Where to Stay Near the Jasper Skywalk?